singhPrasan/Java-Projects/README.md

 2. org.apache.commons.csv.* - For manipulating excel sheets (.csv files)
 3. Eclipse IDE
 4. Languages : Java, JavaScipt, HTML, CSS
-5. LucidCharts : For designing class diagrams
+5. LucidCharts : For designing UML diagrams

 ---

 ### PredicitiveTextGeneration
-Generation of random text from a given training set using Markov Models OOP approach
+Generation of random text from a given training set using Markov Models <br />
+OOP approach

 ### EarthQuakes
 Searching, Sorting and Filtering data from a dataset about earthquakes in the past

 ### BasicCryptoAlgorithms
-Encryption and Decryption of text using Caesar Cipher Encryption and Decryption of text using Vigenere Cipher
+Encryption and Decryption of text using Caesar Cipher<br />
+Encryption and Decryption of text using Vigenere Cipher

 ### WebServerLogs
 Reading and processing information from a web server log

 ### StoryGeneration
-Generates a random story from a given template.
+Generates a random story from a given template.<br />
 OOP approach used to organize brittle code

 ### NameInThePast
 Checks popuarity of a given name at any mentioned year in the past.

 ### WorkingWithCSV
-Parse and perform analytics on CSV data.
+Parse and perform analytics on CSV data.<br />
 Open-source Apache Commons CSV package used.

 ### GeneFinder